|

 miracle and we are always grateful when things go well!

 Like his siblings Magic is friendly, sociable with both horses and people, smart and just a little bit sassy.
-He is very independent and
+I have a back

 with the horses in general, but Magic is handled and scratched on (his

-as I am able.
-He has been lightly hosed off on a warm day and had no problem with that-
+is loose in the pasture.
+He has been lightly hosed off on a warm day and had no problem with that,

 Magic's pedigree combines the best of many older bloodlines- hard-to- find Kennebec, old New England, old midwestern (Sweet's), Foxton, Chingadero,